What Is the Colorado AI Act?

 For Developers

-- Reasonable care: Use reasonable care to protect consumers from known or foreseeable risks of algorithmic discrimination
+The Colorado AI Act imposes a duty of reasonable care on developers to protect consumers from known or foreseeable risks of algorithmic discrimination.
+This obligation is operationalized through several concrete requirements.

 For Deployers